 Mid-career (3–7 years)

-This is where the ONN-CG certification typically kicks in (eligibility requires 2,080 hours of oncology navigation experience).
-Certified navigators at the mid-career stage can expect meaningful pay adjustments at annual reviews.
-Employers in competitive markets use retention packages — sign-on bonuses of $5,000–$15,000 and annual bonuses of $3,000–$8,000 — to hold experienced navigators who are fielding outside offers.
+This is where ONN-CG certification becomes available, since eligibility requires three years of direct navigation experience.
+Certified navigators at the mid-career stage are typically competing for a different tier of posting rather than collecting an automatic differential.
+Employers in competitive markets use retention packages – sign-on bonuses of $5,000–$15,000 and annual bonuses of $3,000–$8,000 – to hold experienced navigators who are fielding outside offers.

 Senior and program leadership